dxw/playbook/src/user-research/taking-notes-and-recording-research-sessions.md

 ### Do not use our personal devices

+We always use a
+[dxw provided device]](#using-a-dxw-provided-handheld-device),
-We always use a dxw provided device, rather than our personal device, when taking notes and photos, or making recordings.
+rather than our personal device, when taking notes and photos, or making recordings.

 Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
 And also runs the risk of participants, client staff and colleagues seeing our personal messages and images.